JacobLinCool/VibeSign/README.md

 - To create a new signature, tap "Start" and begin drawing on the canvas with an Apple Pencil.
 The app captures detailed stroke data.
 - Tap "Stop" to finish the current signature.
 The signature is automatically saved and added to the history.
 - The signature history is displayed in reverse chronological order (newest first).
-- Individual signatures can be selected from the list to view detailed information or be deleted.
+- Individual signatures can be selected from the list to view detailed information, including a replay of the signature being drawn, or be deleted.
 - The "Export All" button compiles all stored signatures into a `signatures.jsonl` file and presents a share sheet for saving or sending the file.

 ## Technical Details